vodor/hiring-engineers/answers.md

-My understanding of the exercise is to provide a step by step documentation for a potential Datadog customer or client to follow.
+My understanding of the exercise is to provide a step by step document for a potential Datadog customer or client to follow.
-Key to any good documentation is knowing your audience, consistent terminology through all interfaces and consistent styling.
+Key to any good documentation is knowing your audience, keeping consistent terminology throughout and use consistent styling.

-My documentation below lacks the qualities above.
+I feel that my documentation below lacks the qualities above.

 ## Shortcuts